العربية

 2. Acetabular Templating: The acetabular template is positioned at a 40- to 45-degree angle of inclination.
 It should correspond closely to the subchondral bone plate, ensuring adequate lateral coverage and medialization to the true floor (ilioischial line).
 The new center of rotation is marked.

 3. Femoral Templating: The femoral template that most closely matches the proximal and distal size and contour of the femoral metaphysis and diaphysis is selected.
+The surgeon must decide between a standard or high-offset stem to optimize abductor tension without inadvertently lengthening the limb.

 Image